travlr-archived/CodeDepot/README.rst

 Component Based Programming
 ````````````````````````````

-In order to overcome the conditional limitations of context switching per processing node in an
+In order to overcome the conditional limitations of context switching per processing node, in a
 strictly FBP paradigm, we provide here an area of consideration to help maximize the efficacy of the CodeChain
 system.
 The term Component-based Programming (CBP) is coined here for the purpose of a enlisting a stronger
 emphasis on components over that of data flow as it is for FBP.

 The concepts fundamental to FBP (autonomous black-box components loosely coupled via lazy linkage)
 can be easily
 considered at the various phases of the compilation stack prior to execution.
-Essentially, what this means
+Essentially what this means,
-is that we can remove the constraints from that of each component needing to be its own execution process
+is that we can remove the constraints, from that of each component, needing to be its own execution process
 or thread, yet
 still be most loosely coupled.
-We can redefine components to that of a virtual model that can then be
+We can redefine components to that of a virtual model, that can then be
-implemented by encompassing
+implemented, by encompassing
 one or all of the compilation's translation stages prior to execution.

 1. Source code
 2. Semantic analysis
 3. Intermediate Representation \(IR\) code and its linkage
 4. Machine code and its linkage
 5. Just-In-Time compilation or interpreter engine

-Another most exciting and promising consideration is to apply the notion of CBP to include that of speciality hardware
+Another most exciting and promising consideration, is to apply the notion of CBP to include that of speciality hardware
 processors like that of GPGPUs [#]_.
 GPGPUs provide a processing model of thousands
 concurrently executing threads.
 Utilizing these high-scale concurrent processors, one can imagine the
 promise of the original FBP concept of inter-communicating processes/threads without the extreme burdens